foudfou/imapfetch/README.md

 Description
 ===========

-node-imapfetch is a dumb IMAP retriever.
+node-imapfetch is a minimalist IMAP retriever.

 It connects to an IMAP server and waits for new messages, passing them to a specified MDA.